dylancraven/blogdown_site/content/_index.md

  __i) How do ecological and historical drivers jointly shape biodiversity patterns?__

-__ii)  How do biodiversity and biodiversity-dependent ecosystem functions vary across temporal and spatial scales?__
+__ii) How does biodiversity mediate ecosystem processes to global change drivers across temporal and spatial scales?__

-__iii) How does biodiversity mediate ecosystem responses to global change drivers?__

 If interested in joining our research team or collaborating with us, please check out [opportunities](/join) or contact Dr. Craven via e-mail: dylan.craven[at]umayor.cl (English/Español).